 What are the zoo attractions?

-Polar Bear Watch , the Zoo’s state-of-the-art exhibit.
-Visitors can watch Magnet and Anoki cavort in and out of the water from a Tundra Buggy®, like those used in the Arctic.
+Penguin Coast, the Zoo’s state-of-the-art African penguin exhibit, houses over 50 penguins and lets your see them closer than even.
+At Polar Bear Watch visitors can watch Magnet and Anoki cavort in and out of the water from a Tundra Buggy®, like those used in the Arctic.
 Visitors learn about animals in their own backyard, as well as those in more exotic locales, when they take a trek through the Maryland Wilderness, home to the award-winning Children’s Zoo, or embark on an African Journey.

 How many animals are at the Maryland Zoo?

 The Zoo’s animal collection encompasses more than 1,500 birds, mammals, amphibians and reptiles, representing nearly 200 species.
 Animals are displayed in natural settings replicating their native habitats.

 Open Fridays, Saturdays, Sundays and Mondays from 10:00AM – 4:00PM, weather permitting.
 The Zoo is closed Thanksgiving Day and Christmas Day

 Can I bring food and drinks to the Zoo?

 Yes, you are welcome to bring food and drinks for your visit.
 But, we do ask that you do not bring in glass containers or alcohol.